fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Service/v1.6.1/Set-AzureVMDscExtension.md

 This command configures the DSC extension on a virtual machine.

-The MyConfiguration.ps1.zip package must have been previously uploaded to azure_2 storage using the **Publish-AzureVMDscConfiguration** command and includes the MyConfiguration.ps1 script and the modules it depends on.
+The MyConfiguration.ps1.zip package must have been previously uploaded to Azure storage using the **Publish-AzureVMDscConfiguration** command and includes the MyConfiguration.ps1 script and the modules it depends on.

 The MyConfiguration argument indicates the specific DSC configuration within the script to execute.
 The -*ConfigurationArgument* parameter specifies a hashtable with the arguments that is passed to the configuration function.